d-bl/MAE-gf/docs/snowflakes.md

 ## Introduction
 On this page several snowflake-grounds are collected.
-Please see the discussion on the [_Tips, Tricks & Notes_][page-tips] page about the difference between spiders and snowflakes.
+Please see the discussion on the [_Tips, Tricks &amp; Notes_][page-tips] page about the difference between spiders and snowflakes.

 ## Binche Snowflake
 {% capture bisnow %}